fghinzelli/fghinzelli.github.io/svn.md

 ```
 **Ignore files and folders**

+IMPORTANT: The propset is related to the current folder.
+Not include paths, to subfolders

 ```sh
 # Ignore valid only to children files and folders
 svn propset svn:ignore "*.tmp" .